2000 Australian Grand Prix: Race

-A total of 124,300 people attended the race.
+The race began before a total of 124,300 people at 14:00 local time.
 21 of the 22 cars started on the grid, with Prost driver Alesi the only car to start from the pit lane.
 Häkkinen converted his pole position from qualifying to lead into the first corner at the start of the race.
 Coulthard and Schumacher remained in second and third place respectively, but Barrichello was overtaken by Frentzen into turn one, dropping him down to fifth place.
 Trulli rounded out the top six places at the end of lap 1.
 At the back of the field, Button gained six positions, moving from 21st to 15th position.
 This was partially due to a collision between Minardi driver Marc Gené and rookie Heidfeld, which left Gené last in the order as he had to pit for repairs.

 Jaguar driver Johnny Herbert was the first person to retire, retiring with clutch problems on lap 2.
 By lap 4, the two McLarens of Häkkinen and Coulthard, along with Schumacher, were already pulling away from Frentzen's Jordan, who was five seconds behind Schumacher.
 On lap 7, the front suspension on the Arrows car of Pedro de la Rosa failed, sending him into a tyre barrier.
 Herbert's teammate, Irvine spun trying to avoid the Arrows car.
 Irvine could not get the Jaguar going again as it suffered an engine failure.
 Both retired from the race.
 The safety car was deployed to slow the other cars down so the marshals could clear up the wreckage.